-1.4.2 The first stage, which accompanied the Issues and Options, was a Sustainability Appraisal Scoping Report.
+- 1.4.2 The first stage, which accompanied the Issues and Options, was a Sustainability Appraisal Scoping Report.
 This contained the Sustainability Objectives that have been used to appraise the Core Strategies as they developed.
-Comments were received on the Scoping Report, and where appropriate they have been incorporated into the Sustainability Appraisal process.

-1.4.3 The second stage of the Sustainability Appraisal was the preparation of the Interim Sustainability Appraisal report into the appraisal of the relevant options which were in the Issues and Options document.
-This was then followed by the Further Interim Sustainability Appraisal Report which appraised the policies and proposals set out in the Options for Consultation.
-Following this stage, further appraisals of substantively amended or new policies and sites was then undertaken.
-These appraisals have informed the preparation of the Publication Draft-Version policies, and the final Sustainability Appraisal report is available alongside this document.

-1.4.3a Since the Publication Version, a number of proposed modifications were submitted to be considered as part of the examination process and further Sustainability Appraisals undertaken.
+Comments were received on the Scoping Report, and where appropriate they have been incorporated into the Sustainability Appraisal process. - 1.4.3 The second stage of the Sustainability Appraisal was the preparation of the Interim Sustainability Appraisal report into the appraisal of the relevant options which were in the Issues and Options document.
+This was then followed by the Further Interim Sustainability Appraisal Report which appraised the policies and proposals set out in the Option for Consultation.
+Following this stage, further appraisals of substantively amended or new policies and sites were then undertaken.
+These appraisals have informed the preparation of the Publication Version policies. - 1.4.4 Since the Publication Version, a number of proposed modifications were submitted to be considered as part of the examination process and further Sustainability Appraisals were undertaken.